Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 Find out more information on additional lights.

-Legal minor 4×4 modifications that does not require an inspection
+Legal minor 4×4 modifications that do not require an inspection

 Thinking about installing new 4×4 accessories but are unsure on what you can upgrade without the need for an inspection?
 Here’s what you can do.